Pincherry jelly made from wild fruit

 - 7 cups sugar

 Combine ingredients.
 Bring to full rolling boil.
 Boil hard for 1 minute, stirring constantly.
 Remove from heat, skim off foam.
-Pour jelly into hot, sterilized half-pint jars to 1/4 inch of top and seal with two-piece canning lids.* Process in a boiling water bath for 6 minutes (10 minutes for cold, unsterile jars).
+Pour jelly into hot, sterilized half-pint or pint jars to 1/4 inch of top.
+Seal with two-piece canning lids.
+Process in a boiling water bath.
+See chart below.

 * The use of paraffin is no longer recommended.
 The Minnesota Extension advises the use of two-piece lids.